 Law Enforcement Cadets Graduate

 RALEIGH, N.C.
-(June 25, 2021) – Wake Tech honored 13 cadets and 10 limited enrollee students from Basic Law Enforcement Training (BLET) today during a graduation ceremony at the Public Safety Education Campus.
-Graduates from the 2020-2021 night class and 2021 day class received certificates and awards in front of family and friends at the first in-person BLET graduation since before the pandemic.
+(December 7, 2021) - A new round of highly trained law enforcement officers will soon be on patrol in Wake County and beyond.
+Wake Tech honored 18 cadets and 5 limited enrollee students from Basic Law Enforcement Training (BLET) today during a graduation ceremony at the Public Safety Education Campus.
+Graduates received certificates and awards in front of proud family and friends.

-Highest Firearms Average Top Gun Award -Gary Broad, Colby Hall
+Highest Firearms Average Top Gun Award – Patrick Dercola

 Wake Tech has offered its BLET Academy for more than 45 years.
 The rigorous program includes 768 hours of training and cadets are required to pass the Police Officers Physical Ability Test (POPAT), a timed series of search and rescue, physical agility, and mental alertness drills.